Isaac5886/Predictive-analytics-of-E-commerce-companies-/README.md

-# Predictive-analytics-of-E-commerce-companies-
-# showing if a customer will purchase or not
+## showing if a customer will purchase or not

+1. Loading Data
+2. Extraordinary Data Analysis
+3. Future Engineering
+4.   predictive model
+5. Evaluate model